kermitt2/grobid/doc/training/Bibliographical-references.md

 In the model cascading sequence, a bibliographical reference in isolation is obtained from the model _reference segmenter_ which aims at segmenting a bibliographical section into a list of individual bibliographical references.

+Note that this mark-up for training data for bibliographical references follows overall the [TEI](http://www.tei-c.org).

 ## Analysis

 The complete bibliographical reference is enclosed in a `<bibl>` element.
 One <bibl> structure must match with exactly one bibliographical reference.